 **I experimented with this essential oil combination.
 You do not need to buy all of these essential oils if you don’t want to.
 Tea Tree is excellent when it comes to killing bacteria so I would definitely not omit it.
 I would keep this recipe at 40 drops per 1/2 cup but feel free to use the essential oils you have.
 Bergamot and lemon are always great with tea tree and peppermint is nice to add because it gives a cooling effect!

-***Since this is a water based DIY with no preservative, I would keep these for only a month.
+***Since this is a water-based DIY with no preservative, I would keep these for only a month.
 Refrigerating them will prolong the shelf life though but I’m not sure applying these from the fridge to the pit will feel that great!
-If you’re like me, you’ll use this up quick!
+If you’re like me, you’ll use this up quickly!

 If you suffer from sensitive underarms from waxing or shaving, you could add aloe vera gel into this recipe to help calm and heal!
 I would add 2 tbsp. of aloe vera gel and 2 tbsp. of hydrosol (instead of 1/4 cup) + 1/4 cup of witch hazel and 40 drops of essential oils.

 You might wonder why I don’t use a natural deodorant since there are so many available even at retailers like Walmart and Target.
-I have THIS one and use it if I know I’m going to be around a lot of people (which is not likely these days) but quite frankly, I rarely use it because I want to never block my pores anywhere on my body.
+I have THIS one and use it if I know I’m going to be around a lot of people but quite frankly, I rarely use it because I want to never block my pores anywhere on my body.

 No deodorant is not for everyone so an aluminum, paraben, fragrance free brand is certainly a healthy alternative to the typical brands like DOVE, SUAVE and SECRET.